IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/TensorflowImage/README.md

 3).
 Docker is installed and working on LSF compute nodes

 4).
-You want learn about Tensorflow Tutorials and use Tensorflow with LSF
+You want to learn about Tensorflow Tutorials and use Tensorflow with LSF

 5).
 The docker tensorflow container specified in this readme uses CPU and not GPU